The Story of Joey and Mieko Hester-Perez

 UF4A Helps Families Find The Treatment They Need

-These days, Mieko can often be found making appearances on various events and international TV shows.
+These days, Mieko can often be found making appearances on various events and international television shows.
 Her family’s story was recently featured on Telemundo and Univision, as well as a Colombian news network that was shown to roughly 8,000,000 Latin Americans.

 Media appearances aside, Mieko holds a schedule that includes her work with California Corporate & Attorney Services – a public records firm.
 She has been a professional in the industry for 15 years.
 Nonetheless, she finds time to balance work and motherhood while managing the Unconventional Foundation for Autism.